navamgupta2251-hash/Ecommerce-Sales-Analysis/README.md

 ---

 ## 🔍 Key Insights
-- Some regions underperform in revenue
-- High returns exist in specific categories
+- Region-wise analysis shows clear performance gaps, with certain regions contributing significantly less to overall revenue, indicating potential demand or operational issues - High return rates are concentrated in specific product categories, suggesting possible issues with product quality, expectations, or descriptions
-- Delivery delays impact repeat purchases
+- Delivery delays are associated with reduced repeat purchases, indicating a direct impact on customer retention
-- Few products drive most revenue
+- A small percentage of products contributes disproportionately to total revenue, highlighting dependency on key items

 ---

 ## 💡 Recommendations
+- Investigate underperforming regions to identify whether issues are due to demand, pricing, or logistics, and apply targeted strategies accordingly
+- Reduce return rates by improving product descriptions, quality checks, and aligning customer expectations
-- Improve logistics in delayed regions
+- Improve delivery timelines in affected regions to enhance customer satisfaction and retention
-- Reduce returns in specific categories
-- Focus marketing on high-performing products
+- Focus marketing and inventory efforts on high-performing products to maximize revenue impact
-- Optimize inventory

 ---